nasa/cumulus/docs/architecture.md

 The core of the ingest and processing capabilities in Cumulus is built into the deployed AWS [Step Function](https://aws.amazon.com/step-functions/) workflows.
 Cumulus rules trigger workflows via either Cloud Watch rules, Kinesis streams, SNS topic, or SQS queue.
 The workflows then run with a configured [Cumulus message](./workflows/cumulus-task-message-flow), utilizing built-in processes to report status of granules, PDRs, executions, etc to the [Data Persistence](#data-persistence) components.

-Workflows can optionally report granule status to [CMR](<https://earthdata.nasa.gov/eosdis/science-system-description/eosdis-components/cmr>), and if configured and using the [Cumulus message adapter (CMA)](<https://github.com/nasa/cumulus-message-adapter>), workflow steps can report metrics information to a shared SNS topic, for export to an external ELK stack to make use of.
+Workflows can optionally report granule metadata to [CMR](<https://earthdata.nasa.gov/eosdis/science-system-description/eosdis-components/cmr>), and if configured to use the [Cumulus message adapter (CMA)](<https://github.com/nasa/cumulus-message-adapter>), workflow steps can report metrics information to a shared SNS topic, which could be subscribed to for near real time granule, execution, and PDR status.
+This could be used for metrics reporting using an external ELK stack, for example.

 #### Data persistence